MolSSI-MDI/MDI_MC_Demo/README.md

 ```

 We want both of these dependencies to be installed during the `build_image` step.
-In addition, we should install the cmake and the MDI Library, as the engine will need it later.
+In addition, we should install cmake and the MDI Library, as the engine will need it later.
 Finally, we will want the image to have `git` installed, so that we can acquire a copy of the MDI_MC_Demo GitHub repository.
 Modify the `build_image` step to read:
 ```